andresgalante/andresgalante.github.io/_posts/2015-02-10-gulp-guide-for-designers.markdown

 And now the magic starts.
 This will do:

-- Compress .js files on /js folder and store them on /minjs
+- Compress any .js files on /js folder and store them on /js/minjs
-- Compile .less files on /less folder and create a .css file on /css
+- Compile any .less files on /less folder and create a .css file on /css
 - Open a browser with your index.html
 - Watch for changes on your js file and compress it every time you save it
 - Watch for changes on your less file and compile it every time you save it